collinshayden/multiplayer-monopoly/EVENTS.md

 	"winnerName": String
 }
 ```
-19.  `showBankruptcy`: Informational event to be broadcast
+19.  `showBankruptcy`: Informational event to be broadcast.
 ```
 {
 	"type": "endGame",